donald-pinckney/donald-pinckney.github.io/content/_index.md

   - block: collection
     content:
       title: Selected Projects
-      text: Building is my form of thinking aloud.
+      text: Building is my form of expression.
 Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
           - project
     design:
       view: article-grid
       fill_image: false
+      show_dates: true
       columns: 3
 ---